sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 No doubt this little Sabbath scuffle started by the Jews was more about the things that they had [added to the law][4] than about the actual law of God itself.

-In this passage in John, we learn three critical things about the authority of Christ:

-- It was part of His relationship with the Father (John 5:27)
-- It was received and exercised through faith (John 5:30)
-- It was used in line with the Will of the Father (John 5:30)
+A critical link in the authority of Jesus as judge is the fact that He always exercises judgment by faith.
+That is, it is [based on what He hears][7] from the Father.
+Unlike the judment of the Jewish leaders, His judgment is always based on the Word of God and in alignment with the Will of Father.

+> I can do nothing on my own.
+As I hear, I judge, and my judgment is just, because I seek not my own will but the will of him who sent me.
+[Jhn 5:30 ESV]

 > I have come in my Father's name, and you do not receive me.
 [Jhn 5:43 ESV]

-In order to come in the name of the Father, Jesus had a relationship with the Father and was sent by the Father.
-To summarize, Christ sets the essential pattern for doing works "in His name":
+In summarize, the authority of Jesus as judge had three absolutely critical components

-1. Authority given by God
+1. Given by the Father
 2. Exercised by faith
-3. In accordance with the Will of God
+3. Supporting the Will of God

+Only with all three of these could He righly claim to come "in His Father's name".

 > Jhn 9:39 KJV - And Jesus said, For judgment I am come into this world, that they which see not might see; and that they which see might be made blind.